OmniFlux Programming Language Reference Manual ๐

 - Strings & Text Processing:

-len(val): Returns the length of an array or string.strsplit(str, sep): Splits a string into an array of substrings using the specified separator (supports string or regex separators).match(str, regex): Matchesstragainst a regular expression.
+len(val): Returns the length of an array or string.keys(obj): Returns an array of the keys (property names) of the given object/dictionary.strsplit(str, sep): Splits a string into an array of substrings using the specified separator (supports string or regex separators).match(str, regex): Matchesstragainst a regular expression.
 Returnstrueon success,falseon failure.
 If the regex contains capture groups (parentheses) and matches, it returns an array of the captured values.strtrim(str, side): Removes whitespace.sideis optional and can be"both"(default),"left", or"right".strsub(str, start, length): Extracts a substring starting at indexstartwith optionallength.strindexof(str, search): Returns the position of the first occurrence ofsearch, or-1if not found.strlastindexof(str, search): Returns the position of the last occurrence ofsearch, or-1if not found.strrepeat(str, n): Repeats the stringntimes.strreplace(str, search, replacement): Replaces occurrences ofsearch(string or regex) withreplacement.
 If a string is passed assearch, all occurrences are replaced.strupper(str): Converts the string to uppercase.strlower(str): Converts the string to lowercase.

 - Arrays & Lists: Procedural array operations: